Last updated September 29, 2021

 Renew your Business License

 You can renew your license by mail or online.
-It is much easier (and faster) to renew your license online.
+It is much easier (and faster) to renew your license online instead of filing by mail.

 Business License exemptions